 π€° Pregnant women

 Avoid completely throughout pregnancy.
-Hibiscus phytoestrogens and emmenagogue properties may stimulate uterine contractions, raising the risk of miscarriage in early pregnancy and premature labour in later pregnancy.
-This is a firm contraindication β not a precaution.
-See the dedicated pregnancy section below.
+Hibiscus may stimulate uterine contractions.
+This raises miscarriage risk in early pregnancy and premature labor risk later.
+This is a firm rule, not just a precaution.

 πΆ Breastfeeding mothers

-Avoid during breastfeeding.
-Safety has not been adequately studied and hibiscus compounds may pass into breast milk.
-The potential effects on the infant are unknown.
-Use with caution and only with healthcare provider guidance.
+Avoid while breastfeeding.
+Safety has not been studied well.
+Hibiscus compounds may pass into breast milk.
+Effects on the baby are unknown.

-If your blood pressure is already naturally low (below 90/60 mmHg), hibiscus tea may lower it further β increasing risk of dizziness, fainting, and falls.
-This applies regardless of whether you are on medication.
-Avoid or limit to very small amounts with medical supervision.
+If your blood pressure is naturally low (below 90/60 mmHg), hibiscus may push it lower.
+This raises your risk of dizziness, fainting, and falls.
+Avoid it or use only in tiny amounts with medical guidance.

 π¦ People taking chloroquine

 Avoid completely.
-A clinical study in healthy volunteers found that drinking hibiscus tea with chloroquine reduced chloroquine blood levels to approximately one-third of normal.
-This could render antimalarial treatment or prophylaxis ineffective β a potentially life-threatening outcome in malaria-endemic regions.
+A study found hibiscus tea cuts chloroquine blood levels to about one-third.
+This could make malaria treatment fail β a life-threatening problem in malaria areas.

-Stop hibiscus tea at least 2 weeks before any planned surgical procedure.
-Inform your surgeon and anaesthetist of recent hibiscus tea consumption.
-Its effects on blood pressure, liver enzymes, and possible hormone interactions can complicate surgical and anaesthetic management.
+Stop hibiscus tea at least 2 weeks before any surgery.
+Tell your surgeon you have been drinking it.
+Its effects on blood pressure and liver enzymes can complicate surgical care.

 π πΊ Full Guide: Hibiscus Tea for Psoriasis & Eczema β 7 Proven Benefits

-This article covers safety and side effects.
-For the complete picture β all 7 benefits, nutritional profile, traditional uses, dosage, and how to use hibiscus tea for skin conditions β read our full guide:
+This article focuses on safety and side effects.
+For the complete picture β all 7 benefits, nutritional profile, traditional uses, dosage, and how to use hibiscus tea for skin conditions β read our full pillar guide:

 π 7 Proven Benefits of Hibiscus Tea for Psoriasis & Eczema β